nehalgajraj/tim/README.md

 # tim
-custom personal assistant with two side (self and others)
+custom personal assistant with two side
+- talk to you
+- talk to others for you

 Features:
 - scalable to n-users